LucasAlfare/FLMidi/README.md

 }
 ```

-Note that this root reading function returns a `Midi` object, that contains other useful fields.
-For example, to check how many meta events are contained in a track, you can do:
+Note that the root parsing function returns a `Midi` object, which provides access to several useful fields.

+For example, to check how many meta events are present in a specific track, you can do:
 ```kotlin
 fun main() {
   val myMidi = readMidi(